James Paxton (baseball)

-James Alston Paxton (born November 6, 1988), nicknamed "The Big Maple", is a Canadian professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
-He previously played in MLB for the Seattle Mariners and New York Yankees.
+James Alston Paxton (born November 6, 1988), nicknamed "Big Maple", is a Canadian former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Seattle Mariners, New York Yankees, Boston Red Sox, and Los Angeles Dodgers.

 Paxton played college baseball for the Kentucky Wildcats.
-He was drafted in the fourth round of the 2010 MLB draft by the Mariners and made his MLB debut for them in 2013.
+He was selected by the Mariners in the fourth round of the 2010 MLB draft and made his MLB debut with them in 2013.
 On May 8, 2018, Paxton pitched a no-hitter against the Toronto Blue Jays, becoming the first Canadian major league pitcher to throw a no-hitter in Canada.
-Following the 2018 season, Paxton was traded to the Yankees.